 - Some Singer machines produce noise especially at top speed

-As the commercial sewing machine can stitch as many as 1000 stitches a minute, and with its many advanced features, you are assured your projects are quickly completed.
+As the commercial unit can stitch as many as 1000 stitches a minute, and with its many advanced features, you are assured your projects are quickly completed.
 There are some features designed specifically for the quilter like 5 different blanket appliqué stitches, a hand-look quilt stitch and a knee lifter to lift the presser foot making this the best sewing machine for quilting.

 - Many advanced features ensure your stitching job is easily completed